TrungQuocNguyen/thesis_2122/README.md

 python reconstruction_3d_2dfeat_deeplabv3.py --config experiments/cfgs/pretrained_feat_input_3d_recon.json
    ```
 ### Inference
 First we need create meshes for gt scenes by assembling all subvolumes of a scene into one volume grid and turn it to mesh.
-Open `experiments/cfgs/inference_scenes.json`, point `root` to `SCANNET_2D3D`.We save this results in `GT_SCENES`:
+Open `experiments/cfgs/inference_scenes.json`, point `root` to `SCANNET_2D3D`.
+We save this results in `GT_SCENES`:
 ```
 python inference_scenes.py --output_path GT_SCENES --recon_type gt
    ```